Kirstin Heidler

 I care deeply about the impact I have.
 I genuinely want to know how I affect others.
 And yet, when I began hearing the idea of “impact sharing,” spoken about as something to do, something in me tightened.
 It took me some time to understand why.

-What I have come to see is that in practice, impact sharing does not always look the same.
+Impact sharing does not always look the same.
 Sometimes it is courageous, vulnerable intimacy.
-Sometimes it becomes a refined way of holding onto the idea that you are responsible for how I feel — simply phrased in NVC language.
+Sometimes it becomes a refined way of holding onto the idea that you are responsible for how I feel.

 The difference comes down to one capacity: differentiation.